Now enrolling for Fall 2026 — join the waitlist for priority access.

 The thinking gets visible.

-By mid-term, kids are explaining their reasoning out loud, defending answers, changing their minds.
+By mid-term, students are explaining their reasoning out loud, defending answers, changing their minds.
 Parents start noticing the language at home: "let me think about it differently."
 That's the real win.

 Week 30